The Role of Contextual Information in Best Arm Identification: Contextual Track-and-Stop Algorithm

-\section{Contextual Track-and-Stop algorithm}
+\section{Contextual Track-and-Stop Algorithm}

-In this section, we propose an optimal algorithm for contextual BAI, called the Contextual Track-and-Stop algorithm (CTS).
-The strategy is an extension of the Track-and-Stop (TS) algorithm by \citet{Garivier2016}.
-We extend their approach to contextual BAI.
+In this section, we propose an optimal algorithm for contextual BAI, called the Contextual Track-and-Stop (CTS) algorithm for the case of finite context.
+The strategy is an extension of the Track-and-Stop (TS) algorithm by \citet{Garivier2016} for contextual BAI.
 We further prove that the proposed algorithm is $\delta$-PAC.

 Recall that the optimal algorithm of BAI with fixed confidence \citet{Garivier2016} consists of sampling, stopping, and decision rules.
 We follow the same path for the contextual BAI.
-We summarize the strategy as a pseudo algorithm in Appendix~\ref{appdx:alg}.
+We show the pseudo-code of the proposed CTS algorithm in Algorithm~\ref{algo:CTS}.
+There, the empirical averages $\hat{\mu}_{a,x}(t)$ and $\hat{\zeta}_x(t)$ are defined as for each $a \in [K]$ and $x \in \mathcal{X}$, $\hat{\mu}_{a,x}(t) = (\sum_{s=1}^tR_{t}\indicator\{A_s = a, X_s = s\})/N_{a,x}(t)$ and $\hat{\zeta}_x(t) = (\sum_{s=1}^t\indicator\{X_s = s\})/N_x(t)$.
+Our procedure is similar to TS with D-tracking, proposed by \citet{Garivier2016}.
+However, incorporating contextual information is a non-trivial extension of their method.
+The algorithm consists of sampling, stopping, and decision rules.
+The detail of the sampling rule is described in the following Section~\ref{sec:sampling}.
+The stopping rule, in particular, for determining the threshold $\beta(t, \delta)$, is described in Section~\ref{sec:stop} when the reward distributions are Bernoulli and in Section~\ref{sec:stopping_oneexp} when the reward distributions belong to the canonical one-parameter exponential family.

+Our proposed algorithm consists of sampling, stopping, and recommendation rules.
+In the sampling rule, we use the forced exploration, which is an extension of D-tracking of \citet{Garivier2016} and is known to be empirically superior to their C-tracking.
+To estimate the optimal weights, we solve an empirically approximated optimization problem \eqref{eq:inner_opt} by applying optimization solvers directly.
+Several methods are proposed to solve the maximin problem more efficiently, such as the application of no-regret learning algorithms in \citet{degenne2019non}.
+However, we cannot use them directly for solving contextual BAI, in which we have a different form of the maximin problem than that of BAI without context. \citet{jedra2020optimal} (BAI with linear models) and \citet{Russac2021} (A/B/n texting with contextual information) also directly solve the maximin problem.
+In the stopping rule, we use the criterion proposed by \citet{Kaufmann2021}, which refines the stopping rule of \citet{Garivier2016}.
+Then, we recommend an arm with the maximum sample average of the reward.

-\subsection{Sampling rule}
+\subsection{Sampling Rule}